 In the event of a complaint, compliment or enquiry from a neighbour, member of the public, Local Authority, or any other stakeholder, whether given verbally, in writing or both, it must be recorded by the PMC.
+Initial response is to be polite and courteous but do not engage and give more detail than is necessary.
+Escalate to your Manager for reporting to the PMC Team or Owner.

-PMC/SPCs/Contractors must immediately notify the Owner and the PMC should they receive any complaints or enquiries.
-A 24-hour emergency contact will be available (to be provided) for all stakeholders.
+PMC/SPCs/Contractors must immediately notify the Owner should they receive any complaints or enquiries.
+A 24-hour emergency contact will be available (To be confirmed later) for all stakeholders.
 Detailed record-keeping on this matter is essential as it can be used in a range of situations from audits and inspections to legal proceedings.

-All complainants will be reported to the Owner and PMC Project Director or their representative for further discussion within 24 hours.
+All complainants will be reported to the PMC Project Director or their representative for further discussion within 24 hours.
 Identification of a mutually acceptable resolution will be found within seven days where reasonably possible.

-1.10 Onsite Awareness & Instruction
+1.11 Onsite Awareness & Instruction